Shanster695/nhl_draft_ranker/README.md

 # Projection
 - Star rating
 - Expected NHL role
-- Confidence level (i.e., how much statistical evidence there is to make these projections)
+- Confidence level (how much statistical evidence supports the projection)
     - High Confidence: Player has a significant statistical sample (50+ games for skaters, 30+ games for goalies)
     - Medium Confidence: Player has a smaller or developing statistical sample

 # Player Type
 Automatically generated archetype: